Looking for Dune 45

 Thousands of tourists travel daily through the one road leading to the Deadvlei, eagerly wait to reach Dune 45, and take a photo of it.

 Dune 45 is not the tallest, nor the largest or the oldest of the dunes.
-Among a whole desert, people await for that one in particular and for no particular reason.
-In fact, Dune 45 is just a dune someone decided was to be climbable by tourists, in an effort to preserve the oldest desert on Earth.
-Basically go here, do not go there.
+Among a whole desert, people await for that one in particular and for no particular reason, but the fact it is the touristic spot.

 So then why do we need to wait till Dune 45 to stop and enjoy?

 Is the power of "the souvenir", bringing home a proof that you actually saw "the monument", stronger than our ability to recognize beauty?
 Have we actually lost the capacity of being mesmerized by something that is not officially recognized?
 Are we so used to intense visual stimulation that even a unique landscape like the desert becomes boring?

 What if, by using the same intense visual stimulation tools, those dunes are turned into impossible landscapes, surreal mountains of cotton candy, or a crater of an imaginary volcano?

 Would you still be looking for Dune 45, then?